rnelsonchem/gcmstools/docs/basics.rst

 to see this plot.
 There is another alternative, though.
 You can also put all of these commands into a text file and run it with Python directly.
 Copy the following code into a plain text file called "tic\_plot.py".
 (See :ref:`textfiles` for more information on making Python program files.)
-In this case, we're using an AIA file type import, but you can change this for others as you see fit.

 .. code::